CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

    ![](./media/back.png)

 1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.
-Verify the gpt-4o model is created as we have used the same to create the project and click on it to open.
+Verify the gpt-4o model is created as we have used the same to create the project, and click on it to open.

     ![](./media/deployments-2005.png)

-1. Click on Edit option to change to Tokens per Minute Rate Limit of the model.
+1. Click on the Edit option to change to Tokens per Minute Rate Limit of the model.

     ![](./media/edit-model-2005.png)